Sanghamitta: Middle life

 A legend mentioned related to the journey of Sangamitta to Sri Lanka is that Nagas encircled the Bodhi tree.
 Sangamitta drove them away by assuming the form of Garuda (half-man half-bird form).
 Sanghamitta was 32 years of age when she took this journey.
 Her son Samanera was already in Sri Lanka as he had joined his uncle Mahindra's mission to spread Buddhism.
 Sangamitta performed the formal Pabbajja ordination of Princess Anula.
 Anula was the first Sri Lankan woman to be ordained as a bhikkuni; concurrently her companions numbering more than 1000 who were also observing Dasa Sil were bestowed with Pabbajja ordination.
 This formally created the "first ecclesiastical life of the Bhikkuni Sasana in Sri Lanka".
 The ordination covered not only the royalty but also common people of various strata of the society.
-She pursued every effort to enhance the status of woman, with sustained devotion, dedication and diligence.
+She pursued every effort to enhance the status of women, with sustained devotion, dedication and diligence.

 Sangamitta, on arrival at Anuradhapura, was put up initially at the Upasika Viharaya along with the bhikkunis who had accompanied her.
 An additional 12 buildings (ashramas) were built to accommodate the bhikkunis.
 Subsequently, the King also built a separate house for Sangamitta known as 'Hathalakha-Vihara' acceding to the request of the nuns to reside in a secluded place where they could exclusively concentrate on devotional religious pursuits.

-Dipavamsa, a chronicle written in 400 BC, records that after the Bhikkuni Sangha was established, there was widespread following in the country among women of all ages and from all levels of society.
+Dipavamsa, a chronicle written in 400 BC, records that after the Bhikkuni Sangha was established, there was a widespread following in the country among women of all ages and from all levels of society.
 The women who ordained were highly learned in the scriptures and they readily taught their knowledge of the Vinaya or rules of discipline to others.